-The French company is opening a $110 million plant in suburban Detroit that will employ 400 workers and had the ribbon-cutting Tuesday for their new Inergy Automotive Systems facility, located in Wayne County near New Boston.
+The French company is officially opening a $110 million manufacturing facility in suburban Detroit that will employ around 400 workers and had the ribbon-cutting festivity on Tuesday, for their new Inergy Automotive Systems facility, located in Wayne County near New Boston.

-Company officials are to be joined by state officials and others at the event.
-The facility will produce about 1.5 million plastic fuel tanks a year.
+Company officials were joined on location by several state officials and other important partners and suppliers at the event.
+The production facility will churn out of its lines about 1.5 million plastic fuel tanks a year.

-Inergy Automotive Systems is a subsidiary of Plastic Omnium, which makes automotive components and body modules, automotive fuel tanks and systems, and waste containers.
+Inergy Automotive Systems is a subsidiary of Plastic Omnium, which builds automotive components and body modules, automotive fuel tanks and systems, and waste containers.
 Pierre Burelle founded the company in 1946.
-It began making plastic steering columns for Renault, but soon extended its supply contracts to other carmakers in France and abroad.
-Today Plastic Omnium has 103 plants and is present in more than 28 countries.
+It started making plastic steering columns for Renault, but soon decided to extend its supply contracts to other carmakers in France and abroad.
+Today Plastic Omnium has 103 worldwide manufacturing facilities and is present in more than 28 countries.

-In 2011, Inergy purchased the Ford Motor Company’s fuel tank manufacturer in United States, Visteon, and became its sixth world provider in scale for those parts.
+In 2011, Inergy acquired the Ford Motor Company’s fuel tank manufacturer in United States, Visteon, and became its sixth world provider in scale for those parts.